maddy-waterscan/savings-calculator/README.md

 # Waterscan Savings Calculator - Starter
 Edit in VS Code.
 Open `index.html` with Live Server to preview.
+I have also connected a netlify project to it to show Neil and Barry

 ## Files
 - `index.html` - markup and includes